OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I was the buddy for a new starter, providing assistance and detailed and valuable feedback.
 - I lead customer calls with my customers regularly.
-- I clearly explained the expansion opportunity shown by a specific technical initiative a customer is working on to an Account Manager.
+- I clearly explained the expansion opportunity shown by a specific technical initiative a customer is working on to an Account Executive.
 - I presented a feature request from a customer clearly and concisely to colleagues in the Product and Engineering team that persuaded them to implement the change.
 - I saw a support ticket for one of my customers and gave additional context to the support team to help them resolve the problem.